roughike/SwipeSelector/README.md

 * **swipe_indicatorMargin** how far the indicators are from each other.
 * **swipe_indicatorInActiveColor** the color for normal unselected indicators.
 * **swipe_indicatorActiveColor** the color for selected indicator.
+*

+## Apps using SwipeSelector

+Contact me at iiro.krankka@gmail.com to get a shoutout!

 ## minSDK Version